thedougco/responsive.ly/_posts/2013-04-01-session-notes-for-zeldmans-ten-commandments-of-web-design.md

 Example: [Panic](http://panic.com)

 “Hi” is kind of like “welcome to our website.
 What good is it?”
 Jeffrey points out the success of Panic’s skeuomorphic icons.
 They go for cute and fun, and the touch/hover events give you more information.
 It sets a tone that is fun, conversational, friendly, and it makes the software loved vs. other software that is equally as good.
-Panic succeeds because it has such a fun ambient connection to users.
+Panic succeeds because it has such a fun ambient connection to users.<!-- more -->

 “Nothing kills a bad product faster than bad advertising.
 Entertainment all the way down.”